amballa/amballa/README.md

 I am a young professional transitioning from mechanical engineering to a career in data analytics and machine learning.
 As much as I love machining and building in the world of atoms, I am just as passionate about analyzing and modeling in the world of bits.
 With the abundance of data in our modern world, the possibilities for discovery are endless.
 I am looking to join a data-driven company with a strong mission and opportunities to apply all that I have learned about data science and statistics.

 My technical skills include programming with Python & SQL, analyzing large datasets, building data pipelines, tuning ML models, and more.
-Additionally, I have experience in mechanical engineering as well as sales.
+Additionally, I have experience in engineering consulting (water resources) as well as sales.
 Email is the best way to reach me.
 I look forward to hearing from you!

 ---